SenseStageTeam/sensestage_documentation/_minibee/assigning-a-minibee-configuration-via-osc.md

 Turn on the minibee, by moving the small switch which is next to the JST connector.

-A green LED, the middle one in the row of three next to the power switch will start burning.
+A green LED, the middle one in the row of three next to the power switch will light up.
 After a few seconds, an orange LED will start blinking, indicating that the radio is active.
 After a while a red LED will turn on momentarily, indicating that the MiniBee is receiving data from the coordinator node.
 The software sends a message to assign the MiniBee an ID.
 At the coordinator node, you will notice that the RX/TX LEDs start blinking as well.

 > *insert pictures here to show the blinking lights*